What Y.O.U. Need to Know About E.U. Text Messaging Laws

 - How to easily opt-out.

 Once you have opt-in, the GDPR states the validity of consent will diminish over time.
 Renewal of written text message consent is essential to ensure the accuracy of personal data.
-Use Mogli automations in Salesforce to send annual consent reminders to your opt-in clients.
+Use Mogli automation in Salesforce to send annual consent reminders to your opt-in clients.

 (Back to top 🔝)

-What about GDPR opt-outs?
+What About GDPR Opt-outs?

 Do not send a text message marketing (or other) campaign unless it contains clear written instructions on how to opt-out.
-As mentioned in the section above, the most common form of opting-out is when a customer replies “STOP” to a text message.
+As mentioned in the section above, the most common form of opting out is when a customer replies “STOP” to a text message.
 This incoming text message will automatically unsubscribe the sender's mobile phone number.

 Even if your opt-out instructions ask the recipient to text "STOP" to unsubscribe, your automation should account for related words (like unsubscribe, cancel").
 Mogli will recognize all variants for which you account.
 Someone can always resubscribe to your SMS or WhatsApp messages by using the original inbound keyword or opt-in form.
 For more information about Mogli’s opt-out and consent process, please see our User Guide.